costis-t/smallProjects/R_Forecasting_with_ARMAX/README.md

 This suggest that a regime-switching model could also be appropriate for such data.
 We don’t see linear, but a polynomial, trend for the whole time-series, which is common for sales data.
 We also see structural breaks (at least in level and variance) which influences the unit root tests and need further exploration.
+In the next sections:

+* we create a nice figure for the time-series
-I follow [Bai and Perron (2003)](http://onlinelibrary.wiley.com/doi/10.1002/jae.659/abstract) and the BIC criterion suggests 3 breaks (four would not make a large difference, thouggh) and confirms the visual perception.
+* we explore some statistical characteristics (autocorrelation structure, breaks, stationarity, outliers) I follow [Bai and Perron (2003)](http://onlinelibrary.wiley.com/doi/10.1002/jae.659/abstract) and the BIC criterion suggests 3 breaks (four would not make a large difference, though) for the whole sales time-series.

 ## 2.2.
 Graph with outliers and smoothing curves
 Let's create a beautiful graph for the data!